Mixed Logit Models and Network Formation: Case Study: A Sequential Patent Citation Network

 \subsubsection{Discussion}

 Our results suggest that attachment probability in the patent citation network has a strong statistical association with the factors that we study.
 The positive association of the variable SubCat with the attachment probability suggests that there is homophily in the network.
-Additionally, the positive association of CReceived with the attachment probability has been documented by several papers in the PA literature \cite{jeong2003measuring,DiscreteChoice}.
+The positive association of CReceived with the attachment probability has been documented by several papers (see, e.g., \cite{jeong2003measuring,DiscreteChoice}).

-{It is worth noting that using the RC model allows us to simultaneously examine homophily and PA by in-degree.
+Using the RC model has allowed us to simultaneously examine homophily and PA by in-degree.
 As we discussed in Section \ref{Advantages_DC}, this is a beneficial property of DC models.
 We are able to statistically study homophily and PA by choosing appropriate parameters in the RC model without having to make large changes in the RC model.
 This illustrates the flexibility of the RC model that we discussed in Section \ref{Advantages_DC}.
-Our results for the patent citation network suggest that PA occurs even if we control for homophily (and vice versa).}
+Our results for the patent citation network suggest that PA occurs even if we control for homophily (and vice versa).

-\subsection{Robustness of Our Results: Different Award Years and Different Sampling Methods}
+\subsection{Robustness of Our Results: Different Award Years and Different {{Data-Construction} Procedures}}

-We now examine patent citation networks from different years and using different sampling methods. {That is, we study the citation choices of new patents from different years while fixing the patent citations from earlier years.}
+We now examine patent citation networks from different years and using different sampling methods.
+Specifically, we study the citation choices of new patents from different specified years while fixing the patent citations from earlier years.

 In Section \ref{subsec:CiteData}, we described how we sampled data to reduce computational complexity.
 For example, we considered new patents only from 1975.
 In Section \ref{subsec:CiteDifferent-Years}, we examine patent citation networks for different years and compare the inferred parameter values across years.